Comments by our readers are a vital part of FT.com.

 - What are your guidelines for commenting on FT.com?

-Using offensive language will probably lead to your comment being removed.
+Using offensive language may lead to your comment being removed.

 Comments advertising or linking to businesses or products or aimed primarily at promoting other websites may be removed in their entirety.